Rakhrome-1 by Jr Korpa

 “If you don’t feel safe, that’s reason enough not to go.
 We’re living in a time when very little feels in our control — the pandemic, wildfires, financial crises.
 ‘On a macro scale, we can feel so helpless, but on an individual scale, we have the power to set boundaries,’ he said.”

-I believe all people are creative, whether you’re passionate about the arts, sciences, or sports — they’re all creative fields.
-One of the gifts of being human is creativity.
-And before you say, “I’m not creative, I can’t even draw a stick figure” think back to childhood, when being creative wasn’t even a concept, it was simply the tactile experience of rubbing finger paint on a piece of paper.
+I believe everyone is creative, whether your passion lies in the arts, sciences, or sports—each of these requires creativity.
+One of humanity’s greatest gifts is our innate creativity.
+And before you say, “I’m not creative; I can’t even draw a stick figure,” think back to childhood, when creativity wasn’t a label but simply the joy of smearing finger paint on paper.

-In therapy I can help you tap into your creativity (no finger paints required), safely step outside your comfort zone, and find steady footing on your path toward personal and creative growth.
-To learn more about therapy for creatives follow the link below.
+In therapy, I can help you rediscover that creative spark (no finger paints required), explore beyond your comfort zone, and find solid ground on your journey toward personal and creative growth.
+To learn more about therapy for creatives, follow the link below.